The Loneliness of Leadership

 Take some time to be with God as honestly as Moses was regarding the unique burdens of your situation and the loneliness of your own leadership experience.
 Is there any way in which your own personal experience of the presence of God has slipped?
 Are you at a point of doubting the goodness of God in your own ministry situation?

 Resist the urge to rush to fix anything or problem-solve.
-That would be the worst thing you could do right now.
 Instead, open up your loneliness in God’s presence and wait for him to meet you in that place.
 Do not seek community with others yet.
 Seek community and intimacy with God first and then wait to see how God meets you and who God brings.